 So how can you tell if you are unhappy or depressed?
 Perhaps unsurprisingly there is some overlap in what you experience, but there are also key differences.

 Unhappiness can be maintained and even lead to depression if you change your daily habits significantly when you feel unhappy.
 Chronic unhappiness can also be contributed to by unhelpful beliefs such as that life is hard, that you have no control over your life, that others are to blame and believing the worst is likely to happen.
+In my work as a therapist I often find these beliefs are linked to schemas such as the negativity/ pessimism schema, the failure to achieve schema the mistrust/ abuse schema and the vulnerability to harm schema.

 Although feeling unhappy is something depressed people often identify with, you will likely experience accompanying feelings of flatness, emptiness or numbness.
 A diagnosable depression is more than just a feeling state and marked changes in your physical states such as sleep changes, appetite changes and decreased energy levels together with mental changes such as decreased concentration and memory problems must be present.